-1. Proposals must benefit religious education programs in the parishes, missions and Catholic schools of the Diocese of Marquette.
+1. Proposals must benefit religious education programs in the parishes and missions of the Diocese of Marquette.

-4. Funding decisions are based on the potential of the program or project to provide quality Catholic faith formation offerings.
-Applications are encouraged for programs that build upon past programs and have potential for expansion or long-range impact.
+6. Funding decisions are based on the potential of the program or project to provide quality Catholic faith formation offerings.
+Applications that build upon successful past programs or that present new ideas for expansion or long-range impact are encouraged.

-5. Grants are not intended to cover the full cost of the program/project.
-A minimum of 25% local funding by the parish, school or group is recommended; however, if this guideline presents a financial hardship, an explanation should accompany the request, and it will be considered.
+7. Grants are not intended to cover the full cost of the program/project.
+A minimum of 25% local funding by the parish, school or group is required; however, if this guideline presents a financial hardship, an explanation must accompany the request in order to be considered.

-6. For requests to assist participants with costs associated with their participation in trips, retreats and pilgrimages, a maximum of $50 per participant may be awarded.
-Does not include summer youth faith formation programs in the Diocese.
+8. For requests to assist participants with costs associated with their participation in trips, retreats and pilgrimages, a maximum of $50 per participant may be awarded.

-7. Items typically not funded: consumables, such as food and beverages served at events.
+9. Items typically not funded: food and beverages served at events.

-8. Requests that impact people or locations not previously receiving LOF funding, or in under-resourced regions of the diocese, will be given priority consideration.
+10. Requests that impact people or locations not previously receiving LOF funding, and requests serving under-resourced regions of the Diocese, will be given priority consideration

 Acknowledge Legacy of Faith as a funding source on all communications and publications regarding the funded program.